 So this blog exists as a reminder to all that Catholic Christianity is Complete Christianity, and that we are the original Christians from the first century.
 Here in the pages of this blog, I will explain commonly misunderstood Catholic teachings, as well as comment on news items and current events, as they relate to the Catholic Church, Christianity and the world.
 If you like what I’m doing here.
 Please support me by referring this blog to others and buy my forthcoming books.

 My name is Shane Schaetzel.
-I’m a faithful layman and certified catechist in the Catholic Church.
+I’m a faithful Catholic layman, apologist, columnist and author.
 If you wish to contact me, I can be reached only through this blog by clicking here.